andrecgro/bubble-vs-selection-sort/README.md

 The vector to be ordened, could be:

   - Given vector ( fill the input text and click the first button )
-  - Random vecotr ( just click the second button )
+  - Random vector ( just click the second button )

   *It should be an integer's vector*